Parthenogenesis: Automixis

 Automixis includes several reproductive mechanisms, some of which are parthenogenetic.

 Diploidy can be restored by the doubling of the chromosomes without cell division before meiosis begins or after meiosis is completed.
 This is an endomitotic cycle.
 Diploidy can also be restored by fusion of the first two blastomeres, or by fusion of the meiotic products.
-The chromosomes may not separate at one of the two anaphases (restitutional meiosis)l or the nuclei produced may fuse, or one of the polar bodies may fuse with the egg cell at some stage during its maturation.
+The chromosomes may not separate at one of the two anaphases (restitutional meiosis) or the nuclei produced may fuse, or one of the polar bodies may fuse with the egg cell at some stage during its maturation.

 Some authors consider all forms of automixis sexual as they involve recombination.
 Many others classify the endomitotic variants as asexual and consider the resulting embryos parthenogenetic.
 Among these authors, the threshold for classifying automixis as a sexual process depends on when the products of anaphase I or of anaphase II are joined.
 The criterion for sexuality varies from all cases of restitutional meiosis, to those where the nuclei fuse or to only those where gametes are mature at the time of fusion.
-Those cases of automixis that are classified as sexual reproduction are compared to self-fertilization in their mechanism and consequences.

 The genetic composition of the offspring depends on what type of automixis takes place.
 When endomitosis occurs before meiosis or when central fusion occurs (restitutional meiosis of anaphase I or the fusion of its products), the offspring get all to more than half of the mother's genetic material and heterozygosity is mostly preserved (if the mother has two alleles for a locus, the offspring will likely get both).
 This is because in anaphase I the homologous chromosomes are separated.
 Heterozygosity is not completely preserved when crossing over occurs in central fusion.
 In the case of pre-meiotic doubling, recombination, if it happens, occurs between identical sister chromatids.

 If terminal fusion (restitutional meiosis of anaphase II or the fusion of its products) occurs, a little over half of the mother's genetic material is present in the offspring, and the offspring are mostly homozygous.
 This is because at anaphase II the sister chromatids are separated and whatever heterozygosity is present is due to crossing over.
 In the case of endomitosis after meiosis, the offspring is completely homozygous and has only half the mother's genetic material.
 This can result in parthenogenetic offspring being unique from each other and from their mother.